 We outline two possible explanations for this finding: first, as discussed in the literature on social upgrading, GVC participation has reduced the bargaining power of labour due to increased use of outsourcing and the setting up of temporary production sites.
 Second, as evidenced in the economics literature on markup power, moving up the GVC allows firms to produce more sophisticated goods with lower price elasticity and a lower degree of competition.
 This permits to charge a higher markup, subsequently reducing the labour share.
-Our econometric analysis confirms these processes.
-In addition to reducing the labour share, we find that GVC participation directly reduces real wages, thus providing further support for the effect of GVCs on the bargaining power and the markup.
+We find that GVC participation reduces real wages, thus providing indicative support for these explanations.